 - detailed business plans which demonstrate the commercial rationale for holding the IP assets in the jurisdiction;

-- employee information, including level of experience, type of contracts, qualifications,
+- employee information, including the level of experience, type of contracts, qualifications,

 and duration of employment; and